 2008, the Air Conditioning, Heating and Refrigeration Institute defined a rating to measure the energy efficiency of your air conditioner.
-That rating is called SEER and it may very well help achieve better energy savings for your home
+That rating is called SEER.
+And SEER ratings may very well help achieve better energy savings for your home.

 What is SEER?

-SEER (Seasonal Energy Efficiency Ratio) is the ratio of the total cooling output of an air conditioner over the length of a season to the total amount of energy consumed during that period.
+SEER stands for Seasonal Energy Efficiency Ratio.
+And this is your efficiency rating.
+It’s the ratio of your AC’s total cooling output over a season to the total amount of energy consumed during that period.
 The InspectAPedia website gives a good account of the SEER definition and its meaning in practical terms.

 The cooling power of an air conditioner is normally defined in terms of BTU (British Thermal Units) per hour.
 A few decades ago, when energy was relatively cheap, buyers chose models for their cooling power alone.
 These days, with the ever-rising costs of energy, buyers are more concerned with the cost to produce the level of cooling power they want.